arundeep78/wsl_debian_dev/minikube_k8s_Readme.md

 ![minikube k8s cluster info in Docker extension in Vscode](images/k8s/minikube/minikube_cluster_info_docker.drawio.svg)

+## Problem

-**Problem**: "This container is having issues accessing https://k8s.gcr.io"
+This container is having issues accessing https://k8s.gcr.io"!!

-In the oput above of `minikube start` you this message.
+In the output above of `minikube start` you see this message.
 However, when I login in to container, I can reach to the repository.
 However, I cannot reach to registry.docker.io or registry-1.docker.io

 ```zsh
 docker exec -it minikube bash